 - Once cool, add mixture to ice cream maker with the chopped dark chocolate pieces and churn according to manufacturer’s directions.
 My ice cream mixture appeared to stop churning at one point, but upon touching it I realized it was still a bit too soft, so I simply placed the ice cream canister in the freezer for a bit until the ice cream was the consistency I was looking for.

-- Best enjoyed within a week for freshness!
+- Transfer the ice cream to a covered container and store in the freezer.
+Best enjoyed within a week for freshness!

 Come to mama.